m0hdasif/aws-serverless-boilerplate/docs/readme.md

     ```

 ### Maintain Stage related secrets
-* To maintain secrets and share encryted variable without any fear of revealing it in repo.
+* To maintain secrets and share encrypted variable without any fear of revealing it in repo.
   * Install plugin and add the plugin into plugins array
     ```sh
     npm i -D serverless-secrets-plugin